The Three Musketeers (2011 film)

-The Three Musketeers is a 2011 romantic action adventure film directed by Paul W. S. Anderson and starring Matthew Macfadyen, Logan Lerman, Ray Stevenson, Milla Jovovich, Luke Evans, Mads Mikkelsen, Orlando Bloom, and Christoph Waltz.
-It is based on Alexandre Dumas's 1844 novel of the same title with clock-punk elements.
+The Three Musketeers is a 2011 period action-adventure film directed by Paul W. S. Anderson.
+It stars Matthew Macfadyen, Logan Lerman, Ray Stevenson, Milla Jovovich, Luke Evans, Mads Mikkelsen, Orlando Bloom, and Christoph Waltz.
+It is based on Alexandre Dumas's 1844 novel with clock-punk elements.

-The film was released on 1 September 2011 in Germany, 12 October 2011 in the United Kingdom and France and 21 October 2011 in the United States, Canada and Australia.
-Upon its release, it grossed $132 million against a production budget of $75 million and received negative critical reaction.
-Critics praised its action sequences, score, the performances of Macfadyen and Mikkelsen, and visual style but criticised its writing, direction and characters.
+The film was released on 1 September 2011 in Germany, 12 October in the United Kingdom and France and 21 October in the United States.
+It grossed $132 million against a production budget of $75 million and received negative critical reviews, with criticism of its writing, direction, and characters.

 Plot

-In Venice, the musketeers Athos, Porthos, and Aramis, with the help of Milady de Winter, steal airship blueprints made by Leonardo da Vinci.
+In Venice, the musketeers Athos, Porthos, and Aramis, with the help of Milady de Winter, steal airship schematics made by Leonardo da Vinci.
 However, they are betrayed by Milady, who incapacitates them and sells the blueprints to the Duke of Buckingham.

-A year later, d'Artagnan leaves his village in Gascony for Paris in hopes of becoming a musketeer as his father was, only to learn that they were disbanded.
-At a rural bar, he challenges Captain Rochefort, leader of Cardinal Richelieu's guard, to a duel after being insulted by him, but Rochefort merely shoots him while he's distracted.
-Once in Paris, d'Artagnan separately encounters Athos, Porthos and Aramis and, accidentally offending all three, schedules separate duels with each.
-Athos brings Porthos and Aramis to the duel as his seconds, causing d'Artagnan to realise their true identities.
-Richelieu's guards arrive to apprehend them, but, inspired by d'Artagnan, the musketeers fight together and win.
+A year later, D'Artagnan leaves his village in Gascony for Paris in hopes of becoming a musketeer as his father was, only to learn that they were disbanded.
+At a rural bar, he challenges Captain Rochefort, leader of Cardinal Richelieu's guard, to a duel after being insulted by him, but Rochefort merely shoots him while he is distracted.
+Once in Paris, D'Artagnan separately encounters Athos, Porthos, and Aramis and, accidentally offending all three, schedules separate duels with each.
+Athos brings Porthos and Aramis to the duel as his seconds, causing D'Artagnan to realize their true identities.
+Richelieu's guards arrive to apprehend them, but, inspired by D'Artagnan, the musketeers fight together and win.
 All four are summoned before the young King Louis XIII and Richelieu urges him to execute them, but Queen Anne is impressed by their bravery and the king decorates them instead.

-Richelieu instructs Milady, now his accomplice, to plant false love letters among Queen Anne's possessions, steal her diamond necklace, and take it to the Tower of London in order to frame her as having an affair with Buckingham, which would force King Louis to execute her and declare war on England.
-At this point, the people would demand a more experienced leader: Richelieu himself.
-In order to secure her own position, Milady demands that Richelieu declare in a written authorisation that she is working on behalf of France.
+Richelieu instructs Milady, now his accomplice, to plant false love letters among Queen Anne's possessions, and steal her diamond necklace, and take it to the Tower of London in order to frame her as having an affair with Buckingham, which would force King Louis to execute her and declare war on England.
+By this point, the people would demand a more experienced leader: Richelieu himself.
+In order to secure her own position, Milady demands that Richelieu declare in written authorization that she is working on behalf of France.

 The false letters are found and given to King Louis, who is advised by Richelieu to set up a ball at which Queen Anne would be forced to wear the necklace.
-If she doesn't, then her affair is real, and there will be war.
+If she does not, then it will be believed her affair is real, and there will be war.
 Queen Anne's lady-in-waiting Constance Bonacieux discovers Richelieu's plan and pleads with the musketeers to stop him.
 They follow Milady and Buckingham to London, while Constance is captured by Rochefort for helping the musketeers to escape from him.